ethereum/devp2p/discv5/discv5-wire.md

 ### Notification Packet (`flag = 3`)

 Aside from the flag value, this container is identical to a [message packet](#ordinary-message-packet).
+Contrary to a message packet, failing to decrypt a notification packet should not trigger a handshake.
+[Protocol messages](#protocol-messages) of type response and notification are transported in the `message` field of this packet.

 ## Protocol Messages

 This section lists all defined messages which can be sent and received.
 The hexadecimal value in parentheses is the `message-type`.

-The first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
+For request and response messages, the first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
 For requests, this value is assigned by the requester.
 The recipient of a message must mirror the value in the `request-id` element of the response.
 The selection of appropriate values for request IDs is left to the implementation.

 ### PING Request (0x01)